-Students in grade 2-7 will be required to use a daily agenda book to write their homework in, reinforcing the idea of teaching our students responsibility.
+Students in grade 2-8 will be required to use a daily agenda book to write their homework in, reinforcing the idea of teaching our students responsibility.
 The agenda should be the first place to check for homework and feedback from teachers.
-As a backup, teachers of students in grades 2-7 are required to post homework on RenWeb - which can be checked by parents for daily homework assignments.
+As a backup, teachers of students in grades 2-8 are required to post homework on FACTS by Sunday for the upcoming week.
+Please be advised that assignments may change from day to day and will be updated as needed.
+Parents are encouraged to check FACTS daily for any changes.
+High School students are required to write homework in an agenda of their own choosing.
+Teachers will not check agendas, nor are teachers required to post homework in FACTS.
+It is the belief that students in High School need to begin to take responsibility for their own learning and - therefore - need to begin monitoring homework on their own.